factorlabs/Simope/README.md

     require_once __DIR__.'/vendor/Pimpl.php';

-## Than configure your environment:
+## Then configure your environment:

     //Configure Dependency Injection Container (here we use Pimple: https://github.com/fabpot/Pimple)
     //If you dont want to use Pimple or any other DIC, just pass instance of Config explicite